Moroccan Hammam Essaouira Morocco

 Giza Egypt on the Nile River – Photograph Faris Knight

-In February, I leave Morocco and continue my travels in Giza Egypt.
-I’m excited to visit the pyramids!
-It’s something I’ve wanted to do for a long time.
-A taste of the desert in Morocco, sparked my curiosity, and I’m looking forward to exploring the ancient pyramids and taking excursions in the Egyptian desert.
-I’m staying in a small apartment near the pyramids.
-Later, I may venture into Cairo, and if I like it there, stay a while.
-I will likely be missing the energy of a larger city.
+In February, I leave Morocco and continue my travels in Giza and Luxor Egypt.
+I’m excited to visit the Egyptian pyramids!
+It’s something I’ve wanted to do for a long time!
+A taste of the Moroccan desert sparked my curiosity, and I’m looking forward to excursions in the Egyptian desert and exploring the ancient pyramids.
+My apartment rental is near the pyramids of Giza, and I’ll also be exploring the temples and tombs of nearby Luxor.
+Later, I may venture into bustling Cairo, with a population of 16+ million.
+I’ll likely be missing the energy of a larger city, so will stay a while if I like it there.

 Egypt and the Nile RiverOrbridge Educational Group Travel